 The first two games (and, to an extent, New Vegas) deconstruct the Idiot Hero.
 True, generating a hero with an Intelligence score of 3 or less makes you have hilarious conversations with the world; but you get fewer skill points from leveling-up, you are locked out of about 90% of the quests, and most of the NPCs don't give you anything for your efforts and treat you like a joke.
 Furthermore, an Idiot Hero can't really make a lasting impact on the Wasteland in general.
 Sure, you save your hometown, but everyone else is pretty much screwed.

-The Capital Wasteland branch of the Brotherhood of Steel deviated from their original mission (gathering up old technology) to helping the inhabitants of the wasteland.
+The Columbia chapter of the Brotherhood of Steel deviated from their original mission (gathering old technology) to helping the inhabitants of the wasteland.
 This change lead to a significant number of BoS members claiming Lyons was a defector.
-So the Defectors from the Defector from Decadence became the Outcasts, who are a lot less altruistic, especially if they see you handling any piece of technology more sophisticated than a gun.
+So the Defectors from the Defector from Decadence became the Brotherhood Outcasts, who are a lot less altruistic, especially if they see you handling any piece of technology more sophisticated than a gun.

 Designated Hero: invoked The player can make their character one.
 You can openly be a sadistic bastard who steals, lies, backstabs and murders their way through the wastelands, but by the end of the game your character will be a hero known across the Wastelands for their great deeds.
 Played straightest in Fallout and Fallout 2, where your character will become famed in later games regardless of their actions towards the other settlements.
 Played with in Fallout 3 where there were evil endings and characters reacted appropriately to you taking them.
 Averted in New Vegas where if you join House or NCR with negative karma, people and the endings will acknowledge you as an evil person that just happens to feel like working for the good guys, and if you join the Legion you become villified along with them.
 The narrator will even dwell a bit on the contradiction of a character with good karma helping the Legion to archive their goal.